Navid200/xDrip/docs/Libre/Libre_Setup.md

 # xDrip & Libre
 [xDrip](../) >> [Features](./Features_page.md) >> xDrip & Libre setup

-Most of the on this page is from a page provide by Phil Thompson on facebook.
+Most of the content on this page is from a page provide by Phil Thompson on facebook.

 You should keep xDrip [updated](../Updates.md).
 You should never use a version older than the current stable release.
 [Release Notes](../ReleaseNotes.md) provide a short summary of the changes in each release and highlight the current stable release.